Ford Hunger March: The Hunger March

 March 7 was bitterly cold.
-A crowd estimated at between 3,000 and 5,000 gathered near the Dearborn city limits, about a mile from the Ford plant.
+A crowd estimated at between 3,000 and 5,000 gathered near the Dearborn city limits, about one mile from the Ford plant.
 The Detroit Times called it "one of the coldest days of the winter, with a frigid gale whooping out of the northwest".
 Marchers carried banners reading "Give Us Work", "We Want Bread Not Crumbs", and "Tax the Rich and Feed the Poor".
 Albert Goetz gave a speech, asking that the marchers avoid violence.
 The march proceeded peacefully along the streets of Detroit until it reached the Dearborn city limits.

-There, the Dearborn police attempted to stop the march by firing tear gas into the crowd and began hitting marchers with clubs.
+There, the Dearborn police attempted to stop the march by firing tear gas into the crowd and hitting marchers with clubs.
 One officer fired a gun in the direction of the marchers.
-The unarmed crowd scattered into a field covered with stones, picked them up, and began throwing stones at the police.
-The angry marchers regrouped and advanced nearly a mile toward the plant.
-There, two fire engines began spraying cold water onto the marchers from an overpass.
-The police were joined by Ford security guards and began shooting into the crowd.
-Marchers Joe York, Coleman Leny and Joe DeBlasio were killed, and at least 22 others were wounded by gunfire.
+The unarmed crowd scattered into a field covered with stones and threw them at police.
+The angry marchers regrouped and advanced nearly one mile toward the plant.
+There, two fire engines sprayed cold water onto the marchers from an overpass.
+The police were joined by Ford security guards and shot into the crowd.
+Marchers Joe York (20), Kalman Leny (26), and Joe DeBlasio (31) were killed, and at least 22 others were wounded by gunfire.

-The leaders decided to call off the march at that point and began an orderly retreat.
+The leaders canceled the march and began an orderly retreat.
 Harry Bennett, head of Ford security, drove up in a car, opened a window, and fired a pistol into the crowd.
 Immediately, the car was pelted with rocks, and Bennett was injured.
-He got out of the car and continued firing at the retreating marchers.
+He exited the car and continued firing at the retreating marchers.
 Dearborn police and Ford security men opened fire with machine guns on the retreating marchers.
-Joe Bussell, 16 years old, was killed, and dozens more men were wounded.
-Bennett was hospitalized for his injury.
+Joe Bussell (16) was killed, dozens more men were wounded, and Bennett was hospitalized.

-About 25 Dearborn police officers were injured by thrown rocks and other debris; however, none were hit by gunfire.
+About 25 Dearborn police officers were injured by thrown rocks and other debris, but none by gunfire.